mbrichta/Restaurant-review-site/README.txt

 Things I need help with:
   -PlaceService error: Uncaught TypeError: b is not a function.
-  -Not sure how i should create single restaurant page.
+  -Not sure how is the best way to create a single restaurant page.

 To-Do's (there's probably more):
   -Create single Restaurant page with places API.
 Get detailed info with placeID